tatsu-lab/alpaca_eval/README.md

 - **Changing the prompt**: Write a new prompt in a text file and specify the path in `prompt_template` of the configuration file.
 Paths are relative to the configuration file.
 - **Changing decoding parameters**: Specify the desired parameters in `completions_kwargs` in the configuration file.
-To see all available parameters refer to the docstring corresponding function [in this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py) specified by `fn_completions` in the configuration file.
+To see all available parameters refer to the docstrings of the corresponding function [in this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py) specified by `fn_completions` in the configuration file.
 - **Changing the model**: Specify the desired model in `model_name` in the configuration file.
-You will likely have to change the prompt as `prompt_template` to match that model.
+You will likely have to change the prompt (specified by `prompt_template`) to match that model.
 If the model comes from another provider you will also have to change the `fn_completions` in the configuration file which maps to the corresponding function in [this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py).
 We provide `fn_completions` functions to use any model on OpenAI API, Anthropic API, Cohere API, or HuggingFace hub.
-If you change provider you will need to install there API and set the appropriate API_KEY.
-To install all use `pip install alpaca_eval[all]`.
+If you change provider you will need to install their API and set the appropriate API_KEY.
+To install packages needed for all providers use `pip install alpaca_eval[all]`.

 [//]: # (- **Using multiple annotators**: Specify a list of annotators in `annotators_config` in the configuration file.
 For an)